 Spring Basking Sharks & Underwater Photography Diving Week

-During our week (Mon-Fri) we have a range of underwater subjects ranging from very specific species targets such as seals, seabirds and spurdog sharks, to unusual experiences such as the night diving and some good old quality west coast dive sites, hand picked by Shane for the best photographic opportunities.
+During our week (Tue-Sun) we have a range of underwater subjects ranging from very specific species targets such as seals, seabirds and spurdog sharks, to unusual experiences such as the night diving and some good old quality west coast dive sites, hand picked by Shane & Luke for the best photographic opportunities.

 This tour is based on scuba diving and underwater photography.
 There are also options to join as a snorkelling/free diver - please contact us to discuss.
 Dive sites will be chosen based on the wildlife and photo opportunities and as such we'll be looking for slack water and easy conditions with shallow depths to allow as much time as possible in the water.
 We'd expect that people joining would be relatively experienced but with maximum depths around 15-20m means as long as you're comfortable diving in UK waters then you will be fine.
 The trip is based around single tank diving - twinsets and rebreathers not required.
 Ideally diving is with drysuits for maximum dive time and 7-8mm wetsuits are best for our basking shark days (8mm semi-dry available to hire through us for the day).

 Dates -1st - 6th June 2020

 Cost - £650Book Now